Skip to content

 Warning

-• If the service needs to wait for a successful update to start instances of itself
+• Startup Dependency: Specify if the service must wait for a successful update before starting instances.

-• The various sources where the service pulls its updates from
+• Update Sources: List the sources from which the service pulls its updates.

 Tip